Frances D'Souza, Baroness D'Souza: House of Lords

 D'Souza was created a Lord Temporal as Baroness D'Souza, of Wychwood in the County of Oxfordshire, on 1 July 2004.
 She sat as a crossbencher in the House of Lords, where she was the Convenor of the Crossbench Peers from 2007 to 2011 with attendance "well above average".

 On 13 July 2011, D'Souza was elected Lord Speaker of the House of Lords and began her new role in September 2011.

 In December 2015, the results of a Freedom of Information request revealed that D'Souza spent £230 to keep a chauffeured car waiting while she watched a performance of Benjamin Britten's Gloriana with the chairman of the Federation Council of Russia.
 The journey was just a mile from the Houses of Parliament.
 She spent £270 holding a car for four and a half hours while she had lunch with the Japanese ambassador in central London.
 It was also revealed that a 10-day official trip to Japan, Hong Kong and Taiwan in the autumn of last year cost nearly £26,000, and that she had spent £4,000 across a five-year period on fresh flowers for her office at the taxpayer's expense.

 D'Souza's term as Lord Speaker ended on 31 August 2016.
 After returning to the crossbenches she called for urgent action to address the growing size of the House of Lords, including limits on the Prime Minister's patronage power.

+In October 2025, Baroness D'Souza was suspended from the House of Lords for eight weeks after the Conduct Committee upheld a recommendation that she had breached the Code of Conduct by using her position to seek improper influence over the Commissioner of Police of the Metropolis, Sir Mark Rowley, regarding multiple speeding fines she had received.
+The suspension was imposed under the House of Lords (Expulsion and Suspension) Act 2015, a piece of reform legislation that D'Souza had actively supported as Lord Speaker earlier that year amid the scandal involving Lord Sewel, citing it in a public commentary as essential to ensure "the Lords must never be sullied by errant peers again" and as key evidence of the chamber's ongoing modernization.